radish-es/opensourcelaw/content/feb8/_index.md

 - The *Mariner Real Estate* decision by the Nova Scotia Court of Appeal in 1999 laid the groundwork for these rules.

-- The legal standard for claimants seeking compensation established by Justice Cromwell in *Mariner* is a very strict one, and therefore a very difficult one for landowners to meet.
-Practically speaking, it puts success in these cases beyond the reach of most claimants, most of the time.
+- The legal standard for claimants seeking compensation established by Justice Cromwell in *Mariner* was a very strict one, and therefore a very difficult one for landowners to meet.
+Practically speaking, it put success in these cases well beyond the reach of most claimants, most of the time.

-As you read the excerpt from *Mariner* below, consider the following:
+As you read the excerpt from *Mariner* below, consider points in the following mini-lecture:

-- What do claimants actually need to show in *de facto* expropriation cases to be successful?
-Why might this be difficult to do?

-- What justifications does Justice Cromwell offer for his strict approach?
-Do you agree with the reasoning and the result?

 {{< vimeo 791370065 >}}